jg-digital-media/photos_api/README.md

 ## Description

-**The Goal:**: Creating a Photos REST API with Laravel, in which photos can be created, updated, deleted, listed and dissplayed in the browser.
+**The Goal:**: Creating a Photos REST API with Laravel, in which photos can be created, updated, deleted, listed and displayed in the browser.
 Initially with JSON.

 ## **Progress**: